devpi/devpi/README.rst

 passing for python2.7 and python2.6 on Ubuntu 12.04 and Windows 7.

-``devpi-server`` is actively developed and bound to see more releases in 2013, in particular for supporting private indexes and a new development and testing workflow system.
+``devpi-server`` is actively developed and bound to see more releases in 2013, in particular for supporting pypi indexes and a new development and testing workflow system.
 You are very welcome to join, discuss and contribute, see the top of of this page for contact channels.